wp-plugins/horizontal-meta/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Give WordPress meta queries a performance kick.
-Change the structure of important meta data fields to a horizontal/relational structure to overcome the performance restrictions that exist in the current meta structure.
+Change the structure of important meta data fields to a horizontal/relational structure and give WordPress meta queries a performance kick.

 == Description ==
 Give WordPress meta queries a performance kick.
 Change the structure of important meta data fields to a horizontal/relational structure to overcome the performance restrictions that exist in the current meta structure.